 Github Stars: 51 Number of Integrations: 86

-- It lets you make calls, emails, SMS from a one UI
+- It lets you make calls, emails, SMS from a single UI

 - Supports automation like marketing, email, etc